 One such media platform is Haibao.com, China’s ‘go-to’ fashion and lifestyle website that attracts a phenomenal following of more than 1 million on WeChat and more than 570,000 on Weibo.
 We have a great relationship with Haibao and, following one of our meetings with them, they asked us whether we could organise a bespoke celebrity media trip for the 17-year old A-lister Nana Ou-Yang.
 This Taiwanese film star and musician is a huge star in China with nearly 9 million Weibo followers.
 To put that figure in context, that’s around the same number of followers as Jessie J has on the Western equivalent, Twitter.
 Nana first shot to fame at the age of five, as a talented cellist and member of a very famous Taiwanese celebrity family of actors, musicians and film stars.
 Now in her late teens, she is highly revered in China and across Asia for her talent, her looks, and her fashion sense.

-After hours of planning and research, this week, Nana, her mum and her extensive crew of 10 (make-up artists, hairdressers and cameramen) arrived in Bristol.
-The trip is offering Bristol a real chance to show case their key attractions and put the city on the map in China.
-SS Great Britain, creating her own ‘Banksy’ and a ride in a hot air balloon, are just some of the experiences Nana will be enjoying whilst she is there.
-Destination Bristol has even organised for Nana to play her cello overlooking the Suspension Bridge with Bristol- based band Transition who sing in Chinese and have a big following in China.
+After hours of planning and research, Nana, her mum and her extensive crew of 10 (make-up artists, hairdressers and cameramen) arrived in Bristol.
+The trip offered Bristol a real chance to showcase their key attractions and put the city on the map in China.
+SS Great Britain, creating her own ‘Banksy’ and a ride in a hot air balloon, were just some of the experiences Nana enjoyed whilst she was there.
+Destination Bristol even organised for Nana to play her cello overlooking the Suspension Bridge with Bristol- based band Transition who sing in Chinese and have a big following in China.

-In terms of organisation, the trip has been complex, liaising with teams in China, the UK and beyond, but in terms of media worth and publicity the outcome will be priceless.
+In terms of organisation, the trip was complex, liaising with teams in China, the UK and beyond, but in terms of media worth and publicity the outcome will be priceless.
 Haibao started publicising Bristol before Nana had even set foot in the city.
-Banner ads, videos and feature stories are scheduled to appear on the Haibao site in the forthcoming days and are being pushed out across Weibo and WeChat channels, reaching a potential audience of more than 1 million followers.
+Banner ads, videos and feature stories will appear on the Haibao site in the forthcoming days and are being pushed out across Weibo and WeChat channels, reaching a potential audience of more than 1 million followers.